 Antioxidants are molecules that inhibit the oxidation of other molecules; they can be synthesized by the body naturally, or obtained from the diet.

 There are two general classifications of antioxidants.
 They may either be Water soluble, of Fat soluble.

 1. Water Soluble Antioxidants – these antioxidants react with the blood plasma and oxidants in the cell cytosol.

 a.
 Ascorbic Acid (vitamin C)

 Ascorbic acid is a monnosaccharide oxygen-reduction catalyst that occurs naturally in plants and animals.
 Humans however, must obtain it from their diet.
-In addition to its’ antioxidant effect, it also helps boost the immune system and helps fight common diseases and viral infections.
+In addition to its’ antioxidant effect.
 Ascorbic acid can be found in oranges, lemons, tomatoes, broccoli, cauliflower, pepper, and other leafy greens.
 Ascorbic acid can also be obtained from supplements sold in the form of tablets.

 2. Fat soluble Antioxidants- these are antioxidants that protect the body from lipid peroxidation.

 Beta carotene is a group of red, orange and yellow photosynthetic pigments that can be found in fruits, vegetables, and whole grains.